 - What do we see when the student is in front of us?

 - What is the cause of the behavior?

 - What does the student need?

 Culturally Responsive Restorative Practices

-Please see the sections below on the Culturally Responsive Restorative Practices (CRRP's) that are used as Level 1 interventions.
+Please see the section on the Culturally Responsive Restorative Practices (CRRPs) that are used as Level 1 interventions.

 Intervention Strategies (continued)